Digital-Avatars-and-Robotics/Rhascau/README.md

 - *blockHashToBeUsed*: keeps track of the player's dice rolls. (see: [Randomness](#randomness))
 - *userToRewardTimer*: Maps player (address) to `RewardsTimer`.
 Keeps track of first win and game of the day.
 - *isUserInGame*: Tracks if player is currently in a game room.

 ## Randomness

+Rhascau requires frequent random numbers generation.
+In order to obtain **fast**, **cheap** and **reliable** (for the sake of our usage) randomness on-chain, we decided to go with well known **commit - reveal scheme**.

+In **commit** stage, future block (current block + 2) is assinged to the user (*blockHashToBeUsed* mapping).
+After the given block arrives, user can reveal the value as long as the time between commit and reveal is less than 256 blocks. **Reaveal** stage includes getting hash of the commited block and assiging the final result to the user.